Reassessing the gallium anomaly using self-consistent electron wave functions

-The generalised definition in Eq.~(\ref{eq:fermi}) has to be compared to the common definition of the Fermi function which can be found in the literature (see e.g. Ref.~\cite{Elliott:2023xkb}), obtained by the product of various contributions, namely
+Besides the numerical evaluation of the electron density at the nucleus, we employed the same dedicated software, based on the \texttt{RADIAL} package~\cite{radial}, also to numerically evaluate the free electron wave functions for a finite-size nucleus, which enter the generalized definition of the Fermi function in Eq.~(\ref{eq:fermi}).
+This has to be compared to the common definition of the Fermi function, which can be found in the literature (see, e.g., Ref.~\cite{Elliott:2023xkb}), obtained by the product of various contributions, namely,

-where $F_0(E_e,Z)$ is derived from the solution of the Dirac equation for a point-like nucleus.
+where $F_0(E_e,Z)$ is derived from the solution of the Dirac equation for a pointlike nucleus.
 The latter is typically evaluated at the nuclear surface to keep it finite, and its expression is given by

 with $\gamma\equiv\sqrt{1-(\alpha Z)^2}$ and $\eta\equiv(\alpha Z E_e)/p_e$, where $\alpha$ is the fine-structure constant.
 The additional term $L_0(E_e,Z)$ corrects for the finite size of the nucleus considering a box density with equivalent radius $R_{\rm box}=\sqrt{5/3}R_{\rm ch}$, while $U(E_e,Z)$ is introduced to improve the nuclear distribution from a box density to a more realistic Fermi distribution.
 Finally, $S(E_e,Z)$ introduces a correction to the outgoing wave function due to atomic screening~\cite{Hayen:2017pwg, SalvatPhysRevA.36.467, radial}.
-We have checked that by considering a nucleus with a uniform density and evaluating the Fermi function for $r=0$, we retrieve the tabulated values of the Fermi function from Behrens et al.~\cite{Behrens}, expressed as the first two terms of Eq.~(\ref{eq:Fermi function_lit}), $F_0 L_0$.
+We have checked that by considering a nucleus with a uniform density and evaluating the Fermi function at the origin, we retrieve the tabulated values of the Fermi function from Behrens \textit{et al.}~\cite{Behrens}, expressed as the product of the first two terms of Eq.~(\ref{eq:Fermi function_lit}), namely $F_0$ and $L_0$.